Why Change Your Home Air Filter?

 Step 2.
 Turn off the unit.

-Be sure to turn off your HVAC unit before attempting to change the filter, for your own safety.
+Be sure to turn off your home unit before attempting to change the filter, for your own safety.
 If you can't figure out how to turn off the unit itself, you should turn off the breaker.
+You can also turn it off at the thermostat.

 Step 3.
 Remove the old filter